-We’ve produced a list of common queries to support you during this time.
+We’ve produced a list of common queries to support you during this time

 What email address do I use to get in contact with you?

-For all platform related demands, please email us at Advisedplatform@aviva.com where your email will then be routed to the correct team to deal with your query.
+You can also email us at Advisedplatform@aviva.com where your email will then be routed to the correct team to deal with your query.